Caprese Pesto Pasta Salad

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Pasta: Any short pasta such as Penne, Rigatoni, Farfalle, or Orecchiette will work for this pasta salad.
+• Pasta: Any short pasta, such as Penne, Rigatoni, Farfalle, or Orecchiette, will work for this pasta salad.

 ingredients for caprese pasta salad with prosciutto

-How to Make Caprese Penne Pasta Salad
+How to Make Caprese Pesto Pasta Salad

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 caprese pasta salad ingredients in a bowl before being combined